Skip to Main Content

 What the Format Demands of You

 The trolley format imposes an etiquette that new visitors should understand before arriving.
 Service is personal and unhurried: the bartender who assembles your drink is present throughout the process, which means the pacing of the round is slower than at a standing bar, and the expectation is that you are present for it.
-This is not a room for catching up on messages or conducting a meeting at volume.
+This is not a room for catching up on messages or conducting a meeting.
 It is a room for conversation conducted at the pace the drinks set.

 Signature Pours